Weakly self-avoiding walk in a pareto-distributed random potential: Introduction and main results

 \section{Introduction and main results}

 In the last decades, there was a significant interest in the study of random motions that are attracted to certain regions defined by a surrounding random medium.
 The most-studied type of models is called a {\em random motion in a random potential}, which appears in the study of the parabolic Anderson model (PAM).
-The methods have been refined and extended significantly in recent years, and a number of situations have been successfully treated in detail.
+The methods have been refined and extended significantly in recent years, and a number of specific models have been successfully treated in detail.
 The present paper makes a contribution to this line of research by studying a model that combines attraction with repulsion and shows, as a result, a much more pronounced behaviour.

-We explain the background and the main message of this paper in Section~\ref{sec:purpose}, give some literature remarks in Section \ref{sec:Lit}, introduce the model in Section~\ref{sec:result} and also a crucial rescaling in Section~\ref{sec:rescaling}.
+We explain the model and the main purpose in Section~\ref{sec:model_purpose}.
+The crucial rescaling that we take explained in Section~\ref{sec:rescaling}, in which we also introduce our main objects of interest.
 The key variational formula and the main results are presented in Section~\ref{varformainres}.
 In Section~\ref{sec:heuristics} we provide some heuristic explanations for our results.
 The remainder of the paper is described in Section~\ref{sec:Orga}.
+Remarks on the literature are given in Section \ref{sec:Lit}.